 Applicants are encouraged to attend the upcoming information session.

 The process to be considered for funding starts by completing an Inquiry form, similar to a Letter of Inquiry, which will be available online from June 4 - 20, 2025.
-Any 501(c)(3) nonprofit or government agency serving the City of Tulsa, OK is eligible to apply.
 Once each Inquiry is evaluated, a limited number will be invited to complete the full Application to be considered for Health Equity Grant funding.

 Information Session